Retained Surgical Items

 If you have suffered injury because of the negligence of careless medical personnel, hospital negligence, emergency room errors, or procedures, call a Columbus medical negligence attorney with the resources and experience to provide you with superior legal representation.

-Contact Rourke & Blumenthal LLC today to arrange a consultation.
+Contact Rourke & Blumenthal today to arrange a consultation.

 “Outstanding Attorney, highly recommend!”- Jessie